astral-atlas/wildspace-deno/modules/Deskplane/readme.md

 around a "Deskplane" - a component that offers a window into a infinite 2d plane.

+## useDraggableSurface2

+This basic component captures some input events for a particular Element on a page, and can report the `start -> end` of a particular dragging sequence.

+::DraggableSurface2Demo

 ## Deskplane

 Everything put together - a draggable surface,